jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

   (b) does not have to make interim payments for a tax year.
 (2) The borrower must pay 1 remaining repayment on or before the date in column B, D, or F of the table in Part A of Schedule 3 of the Income Tax Act 2007 that—
-  (a) corresponds to the month of the borrower's balance date; and (b) immediately follows the date on which the borrower is required to file his or her return of income for the tax year.
+  (a) corresponds to the month of the borrower's balance date; and (b) immediately follows the date on which the borrower is required to file his or her return of income, or his or her notification of gross income and deductions under section 114 or 114A, for the tax year.
 (3) Subsection (4) applies if—
   (a) a borrower has an other income repayment obligation for a tax year that is $1,000 or more, but less than $16,000; and (b) that borrower has not estimated his or her other income repayment obligation for that tax year.
 (4) The borrower—
   (a) must make the same number of remaining repayments for a tax year (tax year A) as the number of interim payment dates the borrower has for tax year A; but
-  (b) must pay a remaining repayment on or before each of the interim payment dates that immediately follow the date on which the borrower is required to file his or her return of income for tax year A, even though this may require those payments to be made in tax year A and in the tax year following tax year A.
+  (b) must pay a remaining repayment on or before each of the interim payment dates that immediately follow the date on which the borrower is required to file his or her return of income, or his or her notification of gross income and deductions under section 114 or 114A, for tax year A, even though this may require those payments to be made in tax year A and in the tax year following tax year A.
 (5) If subsections (2) and (4) do not apply, a borrower must pay a remaining repayment for a tax year on or before— (a) each of the interim payment dates for the same tax year; or (b) if the borrower does not have to make interim payments for the tax year, each of the interim payment dates that would have applied for the tax year if the borrower had to make interim payments for the tax year.